MrThearMan/sqlite3-cache/docs/ref.md

 ---

 #### *cache.delete_many(...) → None*
-- keys: str — List of cache keys.
+- keys: list[str] — List of cache keys.

 Remove all the values under the given keys from the cache.